walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `[17, 26, 40, 50]` (Array)

   The scores used to determine what progressClass and verdicts to display.
+It has to have 4 elements, which creates 5 categories of strength (the 5 possible verdicts).

 #### Example of an options object